zorn96/ms_active_directory/README.md

 ```

 ### Look up by generic name
-You can also query by a generic "name" and the library will attempt to find a
+You can also query by a generic "name", and the library will attempt to find a
 unique user or group with that name.
 The library will either lookup by DN or will
 attempt `sAMAccountName` and common name lookups depending on the name format.